Comment on page

 Unlike existing approaches the ability to scale in this manner is an intrinsic property of the program and the Hadean platform.
 It does not require specialised frameworks in an enterprise architecture or complex engineering to achieve this dynamic scale.
 This capability is known as scale invariance and it is the core property upon which all Hadean libraries rely.

-The Hadean Platform is now publicly available as limited free Platform as a Service.
+The Hadean Platform is now publicly available as both a limited free Platform as a Service and as a premium Platform as a Service offering.
 Download today for free and experience how easy it is to deploy your distributed applications.
-The free version has following limitations, but if you're interested in getting more, please, obtain a license.
+The free version has the following limitations, but if you're interested in getting the unlimited offering, please contact us at [email protected] to obtain a license.